 Here a “pin” to save to your Gardening Board on Pinterest for future reference:

 You really don’t even need to use a variety of flowers for your container gardens, just one color and one species of flower looks great all by itself.
 For instance, red geraniums in a galvanized container.

 The size of the container matters – plantings in cute little containers don’t last.
 Really, I’ve done this too many times to count, so learn from my mistakes.
 The plants start out looking great and about 8 weeks in, not so much.
 Plant roots simply run out of room in small containers.
-Also, plants in small containers dry out way too fast.
-I will admit that I still use little planters and pots.
-If things start looking ratty, I just pop in other flower or change up that particular vignette.
-Case in point, the pictures above!
-So in the case of container size, bigger is better.

 Although it’s very tempting, don’t overcrowd your planters to start with.
 Again, the same as above and because they will poop out on you when summer heat sets in.

 Fill large flower pots with a good potting mix.
-Definitely don’t use regular old dirt.
+Definitely don’t use regular garden soil.
 Okay, this goes against what many other gardeners say, but fill large pots completely with potting mix.
 Don’t put junk in the bottom of your container to take up space so you don’t have to use as much potting mix.
 I’m fine with adding old potting soil to the bottom of the container and then fresh on top.
 The roots of your plants want to grow in soil, not junk.
 I’ve done this both ways many times and the containers full of soil always do much better than the ones with junk at the bottom.